-(a) The relationship between 'direct' and 'indirect' discrimination
+(b) The relationship between 'direct' and 'indirect' discrimination

-In Waters v Public Transport Corporation160 ('Waters'), Dawson and Toohey JJ considered, in obiter comments, whether or not the provisions of the Equal Opportunity Act 1984 (Vic) relating to direct and indirect discrimination (on grounds including 'impairment', as was the subject of that case) were mutually exclusive.
-Citing the judgments of Brennan and Dawson JJ in Australian Iron & Steel Pty Ltd v Banovic161 ('Banovic'), which had considered the sex discrimination provisions of the Anti-Discrimination Act 1977 (NSW), their Honours concluded:
+In Waters v Public Transport Corporation ('Waters'), Dawson and Toohey JJ considered, in obiter comments, whether or not the provisions of the Equal Opportunity Act 1984 (Vic) relating to direct and indirect discrimination (on grounds including 'impairment', as was the subject of that case) were mutually exclusive.
+Citing the judgments of Brennan and Dawson JJ in Australian Iron & Steel Pty Ltd v Banovic ('Banovic'), which had considered the sex discrimination provisions of the Anti-Discrimination Act 1977 (NSW), their Honours concluded:

-discrimination within s 17(1) [direct discrimination] cannot be discrimination within s 17(5) [indirect discrimination] because otherwise the anomalous situation would result whereby a requirement or condition which would not constitute discrimination under s 17(5) unless it was unreasonable could constitute discrimination under s 17(1) even if it was reasonable ... there are strong reasons for ... concluding that s 17(1) and s 17(5) deal separately with direct and indirect discrimination and do so in a manner which is mutually exclusive.
-162 applicant therefore had to elect whether to pursue his claim as a direct or indirect discrimination complaint.
+discrimination within s 17(1) [direct discrimination] cannot be discrimination within s 17(5) [indirect discrimination] because otherwise the anomalous situation would result whereby a requirement or condition which would not constitute discrimination under s 17(5) unless it was unreasonable could constitute discrimination under s 17(1) even if it was reasonable ... there are strong reasons for ... concluding that s 17(1) and s 17(5) deal separately with direct and indirect discrimination and do so in a manner which is mutually exclusive.178

-In Minns v New South Wales163 ('Minns'), the applicant alleged direct and indirect disability discrimination by the respondent.
-The respondent submitted that the definitions of direct and indirect discrimination are mutually exclusive and that the
+In Minns v New South Wales ('Minns'), the applicant alleged direct and indirect disability discrimination by the respondent.
+The respondent submitted that the definitions of direct and indirect discrimination are mutually exclusive and that the applicant therefore had to elect whether to pursue his claim as a direct or indirect discrimination complaint.